Reflections on the recent International Aid Cuts

 “Humanitarian aid saves lives.
 If you live in a democracy, use your voice.
 Speak up, lobby your government and resist the thinking that underpins these cuts.”

-On 3rd April 2025, HOPE UK hosted a forum to share perspectives on the recent cuts in international aid.
+On 3rd April 2025, HOPE UK hosted an online gathering to share perspectives on the recent cuts in international aid.

 Rosanna Armstrong, HOPE UK Chair of Trustees, provided an introduction outlining the recent severe cuts that were announced: in January: 90% of USAID foreign aid contracts cut and $60bn in US assistance stopped; and a month later, UK announced cut from 0.5% of GNI to 0.3%.
 In addition, aid cuts have been taking place by many European countries over recent years (eg. EU, Netherlands, France, Germany, Sweden, Belgium).
 Rosanna shared, “We know that aid saves lives.
 These cuts will have worldwide repercussions.”